Little Saint Hugh of Lincoln

-Hugh became one of the best known of the blood libel "saints": generally Christian children whose deaths were interpreted as Jewish human sacrifices.
+Hugh became one of the best known of the blood libel "saints": generally Christian children whose deaths were interpreted as Jewish human sacrifices. whose death in Lincoln gave rise to a prominent blood libel accusation against the local Jewish community.
+His story, which mirrors other medieval child martyr accusations such as those of William of Norwich and Simon of Trent, became a powerful and damaging narrative in English antisemitic folklore.
 It is believed by some historians that the church authorities of Lincoln steered events in order to establish a profitable flow of pilgrims to the shrine of a martyr and saint.

 Hugh's death is significant because it was the first time that the Crown gave credence to ritual child murder allegations, through the direct intervention of King Henry III.
+It was further bolstered by Matthew Paris' account of the events, and by Edward I's support for the cult after his ordering of the expulsion of Jews from England, particularly his projection of power through the renovation of the tomb in the style of the Eleanor crosses.

-As a result, in contrast to other English blood libels, the story entered the historical record, medieval literature and in ballads that circulated until the twentieth century.
+As a result, unlike other English blood libels, the story entered the historical record, medieval literature and in ballads that circulated until the twentieth century.